pazka/pazka/README.md

 - 🪀 I like to discover new tech by making joke projects that go way too far.
 - 🛠 My projects go from small, quick tools to over-ambitious custom made systems, almost everytime developed for somebody else.
 - 🥽 If I can fiddle in the cleanest way possible, by using the latest architecture I read upon, or any design principles I wanted to improve, that's even better !
 - 🔗 Here's my website : [hosh.it](https://hosh.it/).
-For personal experiments, side projects.
+For personal experiments and side projects.